eduairet/the-rust-programming-language-book-notes/notes/01-getting-started.md

     [dependencies]
     ```

+    - If you need to add dependencies, you can add them to the `[dependencies]` section or use the `cargo add` command
+      ```SHELL
+      cargo add <dependency>
+      ```
+    - Notice that cargo uses Semantic Versioning, so the version number is divided into three parts: `MAJOR.MINOR.PATCH`
+    - If you need to check the documentation of a crate, you can use:
+      ```SHELL
+      cargo doc --open
+      ```
+    - This will generate the documentation for the project and its crates and open it in the browser

   - The `src` directory is where the source code files are stored
     - `src/main.rs` is the main file of the project
   - If the project is not a `git` repository it will be initialized automatically